 The Frankie Manning Foundation has been in the process of fulfilling Frankie’s wish of having his memorabilia housed in a library where it is easily accessible.
 Progress is being made in that direction and we hope to make a public announcement within the year.
 Thank you to our board representative, Cynthia Millman, for her ongoing, dedicated work on this project since 2014.

 Another goal of the Foundation is to facilitate the archiving of all the video material there is in connection with Frankie Manning.
-We’ve had progress in this area in late 2017 and early 2018 thanks to the amazing volunteer efforts of Mark Kihara.
+Click here to view the updates!

 The oral history of Frankie Manning’s life and his great personal gifts is best told by those who knew him and were strongly influenced by him.
 These are the people who will be passing on Frankie’s legacy to those who never met him.